 The Tam O’Shanter Inn is a historic LA eatery that opened in 1922.
-We love eating at old restaurants because “if they’re old, they must be good.”
+I’ve always loved eating at old restaurants because “if they’re old, they must be good.”

-We were going to a play in Atwater Village and decided to stop in for dinner before the show.
+Before attending a theatre production in Atwater Village, we stopped at the Tam for an early dinner.
 Our knowledgeable waiter/tour guide Mark eagerly gave us a rundown of the restaurant’s curious history.

 Walt Disney loved eating at the Tam O’Shanter

-Walt Disney was a regular customer in the 1930s because it was near his home and studio.
+Disney was a regular customer in the 1930s because it was near his home and studio.
 He first moved to Los Angeles from Missouri in 1923 and lived for a short time with his Uncle Robert at 4405 Kingswell Ave in Los Feliz.
 He later lived with his brother Roy and then his wife in the same area.
-His studio, where he drew Mickey Mouse, was right down the street next to a coffee shop.
-I read that the old craftsman home on Kingswell is scheduled for demolition soon.
+The studio where he drew Mickey Mouse, was right down the street next to a coffee shop.
+Sadly, the old craftsman home on Kingswell is scheduled for demolition.

 Both Walt and Roy put a $400 deposit on an office building between Griffith Park Blvd. and Monon St. at 2719 Hyperion Ave.
 There, they started their first studio and began creating their empire from 1929 – 1939 until they outgrew it and built the current Disney Studios in Burbank.